radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 The Message-Authenticator attribute was defined in {{RFC3579}} Section 3.2.
 The "Note 1" paragraph at the bottom of {{RFC3579}} Section 3.2 required that Message-Authenticator be added to Access-Request packets when the EAP-Message as present, and suggested that it should be present in a few other situations.
 The BlastRADIUS attack has shown that these recommendations are inadequate.

 While the text in [](#blastradius) goes into detail about the mitigations, we summarize them here.

-RADIUS clients MUST include the Message-Authenticator in all Access-Request packets when UDP or TCP transport is used.
-RADIUS servers MUST also include the Message-Authenticator as the first attribute in responses to Access-Accept.
-Both clients and servers MUST have a boolean flag which we call "require Message-Authenticator".
-When set to "true", implementations MUST silently discard packets which do not contain Message-Authenticator.
-Servers MUST have a boolean flag which we call "limit Proxy-State".
-This flag is only examined when the "require Message-Authenticator" flag is set to "false".
-When the "limit Proxy-State" is set to "true", servers MUST discard packets which contain Proxy-State but do not also contain Message-Authenticator.
+Please see the previous section for a longer and more detailed explanation of the flags and their behavior.

+> RADIUS clients MUST include the Message-Authenticator in all Access-Request packets when UDP or TCP transport is used.
+>
+> RADIUS clients and servers MUST have a boolean flag which we call "require Message-Authenticator".
+>
+> When set to "true", implementations receiving Access-Request, Access-Accept, Access-Challenge, Access-Reject, and Protocol-Error packets which do not contain Message-Authenticator MUST silently discard those packets.
+>
+> Servers MUST have a boolean flag which we call "limit Proxy-State".
+>
+> This flag MUST be examined when the "require Message-Authenticator" flag is set to "false".
+>
+> When set to "true", servers receiving an Access-Request packet which contains Proxy-State but no Message-Authenticator MUST discard that packet.

 In contrast, when TLS-based transports are used, the Message-Authenticator attribute serves no purpose, and could be omitted, even when the Access-Request packet contains an EAP-Message attribute.
 However, implementations SHOULD include it, even if it servers no immediate purpose.
 As noted earlier, including Message-Authenticator can increase the security of legacy proxies which do not implement the BlastRADIUS mitigations.